abhipandSogeti/Caching-NextJs/README.md

 # Caching-NextJs
-Caching mechanism in next js web
+Explains the lastest Caching mechanism in next js web